 Meanwhile the chatter about potential challengers has already started.
-But the options sound a lot like what we said in our mission statement won’t be good enough.

 We don’t need a younger version of the leadership we already have.
 And we don’t need anyone offering a “smarter” version of it either – a better or more efficient version of the status quo won’t cut it.
 We need something new and very different.

 The 2020 conversation should not be about candidates.
 It should be about a vision for the city, the courage needed to fight for it, and the capacity to build a coalition to make that vision a reality.

 The conversation we need hasn’t even started, not because it’s too soon, but because we’re too scared.
 Few are still willing to defend the status quo.
 But few are willing to go on record against it.

 We understand why, because we understand the risk of speaking up.
 But we know change is possible, and fighting for it will be worth it.

 Baltimore Now is developing a narrative and a platform for action, designed to move us past the current leadership and the status quo alternatives, and to propose a real course forward.
 Very soon we’ll need the resources to tell that story widely, to spark the city-wide conversation we think thousands of people want to have.